manhdvm/manhdvm/README.md

-# 👋 Hello, I'm Manh Duong Duc!
+# 👋 Hello, I'm Manh Duong Van!

 Welcome to my GitHub profile!
 I'm a social science student but I'm passionate about coding too.
 Here's a bit about me: